-Despite my best attempts to introduce levity, the Annual
+Despite best attempts to introduce levity, the Annual

 Review remains a serious journal of essays, etc, by members.
 Any

 member can submit.
-It is up to me to decide what we have enough room to
+It is up to the editor to decide what we have enough room

-reduce volume weight, and that will probably mean reducing content as well.
+to reduce volume weight, and that will probably mean reducing content as

-So this year, 2022, I am limiting submissions to two per person, and I will
+well.
+So this year, 2024, we are limiting submissions to two per person, and

 Please follow the guidelines below, and remember to put your surname in